 Founded my first business: AppStudio, a software warehouse.21 Years Old

-Became a Director at a Fortune 100 Company32 Years old
+Director of a Fortune 100 Company32 Years old

 Honorary Associate Professor of UCL33 years old